 Keep it Simple

 This is an excellent tip not just for a stress free Christmas, but a less stressful life more generally!
 You do not have to go all out on all fronts – find the things that matter most to you and focus your attention there.
+You can find a detox near me and get the right right kind of stress buster.
 That might mean scaling back the amount of decorations around your home, or choosing not to host quite so many gatherings.
 It could also mean focusing your gift giving on experiences rather than lots of things, which might actually help on the budget front as well!

 Use Food Shortcuts

 This tip ties nicely to keeping things simple actually!
 You don’t have to make absolutely everything from scratch yourself – reduce your stress and make the most of some food shortcuts.
 This might mean pre-made pastry cases, or getting your mince pies from the local bakery.
 Fill your freezer in advance with delicious, ready made meals to whip out for quick options for the weeks before Christmas too.
 Figure out what elements are super important to you, then find shortcuts for the rest!

 As someone who will be working full time right up until Christmas, I know it’s not super easy to prepare much ahead of time, but I still give it a good shot.
 This is important for both present shopping and cooking – anything you can get ahead on, do that!
 At the very least, start making lists of the things you want to cook, so you can have your shopping list ready to go, and know what you can cook when you get the chance.
 The more prepared you are, the more likely you can have a stress free Christmas.